Simplify Medicare by planning ahead

 Retirement Planning Consultant

-For many, Medicare can seem complicated and confusing.
-Ensuring you don't miss sign-up deadlines, ensuring you're adequately covered and don't have a lapse in health care coverage when you retire can seem like a daunting task.
+Ensuring you don't miss sign-up deadlines and that you're adequately covered and don't have a lapse in health care coverage when you retire can seem like a daunting task.
 Just like Social Security, there's a bit more to it than turning 65.

 The first step to understanding the Medicare system is to familiarize yourself with Parts A through D.

-• Part A (no cost) - Hospital coverage: Includes hospital stays, nursing home care, hospice, and home health care
+• Part A (no cost) - Hospital coverage: Includes hospital stays, nursing home care, hospice and home health care.

-• Part B (monthly premium) - Medical coverage (health insurance): Includes medically-necessary services, doctors office visits, lab work, x-rays, outpatient surgery and preventative services
+• Part B (monthly premium) - Medical coverage (health insurance): Includes medically necessary services, doctor's office visits, lab work, X-rays, outpatient surgery and preventative services.

-• Part D - Prescription drugs: Offered by private insurance companies
+• Part D - Prescription drugs: Offered by private insurance companies.

 The next step to navigating Medicare is to plan ahead.
 Several points exist to remember to ensure you get the coverage you need when you need it.

-1. Enrollment - You can enroll for Medicare over a seven month period.
+1. Enrollment - You can enroll for Medicare over a seven-month period.
 From three months before, through the month of, to three months after your 65th birthday, you are eligible to enroll for Parts A and B without penalties if you have no group health plan.
 If you have a group health plan, you can still sign up for Part A but can postpone enrolling in Part B until you come off the group health plan.

 2. Part B requires separate enrollment but can be completed at the same time as Part A.